-Virtual versions of the MindPeace RoomsTM were launched to help children and young adults decompress and practice social-emotional and resiliency skills in a NEW digital space.
+This summer we launched virtual versions of our MindPeace RoomsTM to help us all decompress and practice social-emotional and resiliency skills in a NEW digital space.
 Rooms include videos, activities, and even apps.
 Send stress packing!
-Open the door to peace of mind today.
+Open the door to YOUR peace of mind today.